 I have started doing some research on the matter, and have found a few clues regarding Missy’s sudden regurgitation of the raw food.

-Besides browsing a few raw forums online, I also contacted Darwin’s, the company we get our raw food from, to see if they had any input.
+Besides browsing a few raw forums online, I also contacted Darwin’s, the company I get my raw dog food from, to see if they had any input.

-Ashley, a Darwin’s representative, got back to me very quickly and said that some dogs do regurgitate their meals within about an hour of having eaten it because it may have been too cold (not thawed all the way), the portion may have been too large, or the dog may have eaten too fast.
+Ashley, a Darwin’s representative, got back to me very quickly.
+She explained that some dogs regurgitate their meals within about an hour of having eaten.
+That’s because it may have been too cold (not thawed all the way), the portion may have been too large, or the dog may have eaten too fast.

 She recommended a) splitting up Missy’s meals, and feeding her the smaller portions throughout the day, b) trying to warm up her food in a frying pan to take off the chill, and c) slowing her eating down by placing something large into her bowl, forcing her to eat around it.